Cheap Car Insurance

 At AA Insurance we offer three types of cover – one comprehensive cover (Comprehensive) and two third party covers (Third Party and Third Party, Fire & Theft).
 The variety in cover options allow you to choose the cover that best suits your situation.
 Let’s go through them quickly now.

 Comprehensive is our most extensive cover, offering cover for any accidental damage done to your car as well as any damage done to other people’s cars or property.
 Comprehensive also includes temporary accommodation, trailer cover (which is limited to $1,000), and a keys and locks benefit.
 We often recommend this type of cover to those who have an average to high value car, or travel out of town quite often.
+Get a Comprehensive Car Insurance quote.

 If price is an issue or your car isn’t worth much, then third party insurance which, at around $4 a week is less a cup of coffee, can be a great option as at least it will cover you for the damage you might do to other people’s property.

 Third Party insurance covers the damage you cause to any other car or property in an accident, meaning this is no cover for your car (see Cover for accidents with an uninsured third party section below).
 Those who have cars with a lesser value often choose this type of cover as they feel their car is not worth insuring but are concerned they are covered for damage they may cause to other car(s) or property.
 So, the value of your car may be a good guide as to what sort of cover to go for.
+Get a Third Party Car Insurance quote.

 Third Party, Fire & Theft is an extension of the Third Party policy and not only covers the damage of other people’s property but also covers your own car if it’s damaged by fire or stolen.
 These two added benefits mean this cover is a little more expensive than Third Party, and is popular with student drivers who may not have a high value car or aren’t in a financial position to pay for damage to other cars or property.
+Get a Third Party, Fire & Theft Insurance quote.

 Cover for accidents with an uninsured third party